MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/cannot-upgrade-clustered-server-operating-system.md

 ## Symptoms

 When you try to perform one of the following server operating system upgrades, the upgrade is blocked:

 - Windows Server 2003 to Windows Server 2008 or Windows Server 2008 R2
 - Windows Server 2008 to Windows Server 2008 R2 or Windows Server 2012
 - Windows Server 2008 R2 to Windows Server 2012 or Windows Server 2012 R2
-- Windows Server 2012 to Windows Server 2012 R2When this problem occurs, the following error message is recorded in the System Compatibility report:
+- Windows Server 2012 to Windows Server 2012 R2

+When this problem occurs, the following error message is recorded in the System Compatibility report:

-You must make the following changes before upgrading Windows
+> You must make the following changes before upgrading Windows
+>

-Uninstall the following Windows components and features:
+> Uninstall the following Windows components and features:
 Server Clustering - Please read Microsoft Knowledge Base article: 935197

 ## Cause

 This behavior occurs because the server is a cluster member.
 Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2 do not support an upgrade of clustered servers from previous versions.
 This is because of incompatibilities between the cluster versions.

 ## Workaround